 When things are all said and done, I’ll always consider myself a writer at the core.
 The essence of writing is the communication of ideas, so any area of design is in itself a form of writing.
 It so follows that writing is a form of design.

-I have an insatiable craving for words, numbers, thought-provoking conversations, unexpected twists, pleasant surprises, fortunate coincidences, simplification, minimalism, double meanings, clever uses of metaphor, mind-blowing logic problems, chess brilliancies, genius comedy, unforgettable films, beautiful music, French Roast ground Turkish, killer Mexican food, hoppy beer, and anything from my favorite restaurant on the planet, P.F.
-Chang’s.
+I have an insatiable craving for words, numbers, thought-provoking conversations, unexpected twists, pleasant surprises, fortunate coincidences, simplification, minimalism, double meanings, metaphor, mind-blowing logic problems, chess brilliancies, genius comedy, unforgettable films, beautiful music, French Roast ground Turkish, killer Mexican food, and hoppy beer.
 Chocolate can never be too bitter, milk can never be too cold, and a groove can never be too heavy.

 For more information about me, surf around this site for clues.